Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 I really needed a laptop bag but I didn’t want the regular cover everyone is carrying around.
-I wanted something able to take over my regular purse’ “duties” while counting as a laptop cover too so I needed something big enough to fit my laptop and other essentials but not too big or bulky, with lots and lots of pockets and easy to carry.
-And since I really love the Cross Body Bag pattern I advertise on the sidebar of this blog, I thought I’d better give that a try and make some adjustments here and there to have it look like the perfect bag/laptop cover for me.
+I wanted something able to take over my regular purse’ “duties” while doubling as a laptop cover too.
+So I needed something big enough to fit my laptop and other essentials but not too big or bulky, something very functional, with lots and lots of pockets and easy to carry.
+And since I really loved Deby’s Cross Body Bag pattern, I thought I’d better give that a try and make some tiny adjustments here and there to get the perfect bag/laptop cover for my needs!

-And I am now the proud owner of a beautiful bag where my laptop and chargers feel very safe and secure and my wallet, lipstick, pen, earphones, paperwork (and another gazillion things I don’t really need but keep carrying around, just in case lol) feel just like home.
+I am now the proud owner of a beautiful bag where my laptop and chargers feel very safe and secure and my wallet, lipstick, pen, earphones, paperwork (and another gazillion things I don’t really need but keep carrying around, just in case lol) feel just like home.
 And the best part is I get to be hands free thanks to the adjustable strap that allows me to carry the bag on my shoulder or as a cross body bag.

-I was very happy that I got to use some old fabric I thought I’ll never find a nice purpose for, fabric that I used to make my little daughter a Halloween bag.
+I was very happy that I got to use some old fabric I thought I’ll never find a nice purpose for, fabric that I used to make my little daughter this basic Halloween bag.
 She’s noticed the resemblance from the moment I took my fabric out and got really excited about us getting to own similar bags.
 When the bag was done she kept complimenting it so I think I’ve done a pretty good job (Ellie is my biggest fan, I’m so lucky to be her mom!).

-I really, really loved working on this Cross Body Bag pattern as in spite of the fact that it does look like a good fit for more advanced sewists, it was pretty easy to sew even for a rookie as myself.
-The instructions on the pattern were extremely thorough, I’ve never purchased such a detailed pattern and it’s got a video that was a true blessing.
-It felt like the designer had my back all the way through the sewing process.
+I really, really loved working with this Cross Body Bag pattern!
+In spite of the fact that it does look like a good fit for advanced sewists, it was pretty easy to sew.
+The instructions on the pattern were extremely thorough, I’ve never purchased such a detailed pattern!
+And it’s got a video that was a true blessing.
+It feels like the designer has your back all the way through the sewing process.
 You cannot fail with these instructions!
 And you’ll end up making yourself a fabulous bag that you’ll love wearing all the time!

 - Fabric – quilting weight or home décor fabrics like Richloom or Free Spirit

-- Interfacing and stabilisers of your choice, one stiffer weight such as Décor Bond plus a fusible fleece
+- Interfacing and stabilizers of your choice, one stiffer weight such as Décor Bond plus a fusible fleece

 - Pocket zipper – 8 inch or longer, one for inside and one for outside